irscot/netflix_dc_project/README.md

----

 # README

 ## Netflix 1990s Movie Analysis

-This project analyzes a Netflix dataset to answer three questions.
+This project analyzes a Netflix dataset to answer three questions:

 1. **Which movies were released in the 1990s?**
 2. **What is the most common movie duration among 1990s films?**